BravinSK/Document-Based-Q-A-Application/README.md

 - `GEMINI_API_KEY`: Your Google Gemini API key

 You can set these variables in a `.env` file in the root directory.

-## Extending the Application

-- Add support for more document formats (DOCX, HTML, etc.)
-- Implement document summarization
-- Add support for multiple documents
-- Implement document comparison
-- Add chat history functionality

-## License

-This project is open-source and available under the MIT License.

-## Acknowledgments

-- This project uses the LangChain framework for LLM applications.
-- The vector search functionality is provided by FAISS.
-- The language model capabilities are powered by Google's Gemini models.